jakeepia/U.S-Flight/README.md

 ![](intro.JPG)

 ## Introduction
 This assessment aims to evaluate my proficiency in data analysis using Excel, as well as my ability to derive actionable insights from complex datasets.
-Throughout this assessment, I was presented with various scenarios and challenges that tested my knowledge of Excel's functions, formulas, and data manipulation techniques.
+Throughout this assessment, I was presented with various challenges that tested my knowledge of Excel's functions, formulas, and data manipulation techniques.

-The dataset for this assessment can be accessed from https://drive.google.com/file/d/1NbWRCwaQL0-fYAFM0FrGoD3-Hx-ousuT/view?usp=sharing

-_The data shows U.S Flight Data for the month of January 2019._
+The dataset for this assessment can be accessed from [Link here](https://drive.google.com/file/d/1NbWRCwaQL0-fYAFM0FrGoD3-Hx-ousuT/view?usp=sharing) and contains U.S Flight Data for the month of January 2019.
+The dataset consists of one table with 583,985 rows and 15 columns

+## Skills/ concepts demonstrated:
+- Power Query (used to create "Day_Name" column)
+- Pivot Table (used to summarize the data)
+- Pivot Chart (used to transform the summarized data into compelling visualizations)

 ## Questions:
 1. What percentage of flights that departed from ‘ATL’ were delayed?